hashgraph/hedera-cli/README.md

 Simple Key
 1) Creating an account using new recovery words and keypair.
 2) Creating an account using operator's keypair.
-3) Creating an account using any public key.
+3) Creating an account using any public key (not yet supported).

 MultiSig account creation (not yet supported)